newrelic-experimental/ml-performance-monitoring/README.md

 [![New Relic Experimental header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Experimental.png)](https://opensource.newrelic.com/oss-category/#new-relic-experimental)
 # ml-performance-monitoring

->   ml-performance-monitoring provides a Python library for sending model data & metrics to New Relic, directly from a Jupyter notebook or any other platform.
-This library is based on the “newrelic_telemetry_sdk” library.
+>   ml-performance-monitoring provides a Python library for sending machine learning models' inference data and performance metrics into New Relic.
+It is based on the [newrelic-telemetry-sdk-python](https://github.com/newrelic/newrelic-telemetry-sdk-python) library.
+By using this package, you can easily and quickly monitor your model, directly from a Jupyter notebook or a cloud service.

 ## Installing ml_performance_monitoring
 To start, the ml-performance-monitoring package must be installed.
 To install through pip: